Kovan double murders: Discovery of the second victim and eyewitness accounts

-The victims
+Victims

 The next day, the Toyota Camry, which belonged to the older victim, was found parked outside an apartment in Eunos.
 By then, the police had classified the case as murder, and established the identities of the victims.
-The older victim was 67-year-old Tan Boon Sin (陈文新 (Chén Wénxīn)), while the younger victim found at Kovan MRT Station was his 42-year-old elder son Tan Chee Heong (陈志雄 (Chén Zhìxióng)).
+The older victim was 67-year-old Tan Boon Sin (陈文新 (Chén Wénxīn, Tân Bûn-sin)), while the younger victim found at Kovan MRT Station was his 42-year-old elder son Tan Chee Heong (陈志雄 (Chén Zhìxióng, Tân Chì-hiông)).

 According to his family, friends, colleagues and neighbours, Boon Sin was a very nice and hard-working person, a caring employer to his co-workers, and a kind, jovial, and even-tempered man who was close to his wife and three children (including Chee Heong) and never smoked or gambled.
 Boon Sin's widow also said that her husband had never once resorted to violence even during the couple's arguments, and was someone she could trust her life with.
 A Malaysian employee of Boon Sin's car workshop recalled the kindness his late employer showed him when he handed him his six months' worth of salary even when he was not working to take care of his ailing wife in Malaysia.
 As for Chee Heong, he was said to be a university graduate and owner of an electronics business married with two sons, both aged 10 and 3 respectively at the time of his death.
 Chee Heong was described as a responsible family man to his wife and sons, and also a filial son to his parents.

 The investigations also revealed that Boon Sin was last seen alive at around 1 pm that afternoon, according to an employee who told police that the older victim had told him he had to leave and that he had reportedly withdrawn some items from the safe deposit box.
 By then, there were speculations over the motive behind the murder by the media, including a possible business dispute, but Boon Sin's car workshop business was strong and healthy, which dismissively refuted this particular theory.